Aaron Maté: Other journalism and commentary

+According to Chris York of New Lines Magazine, in May 2022, Maté said the link between Payton Gendron, the perpetrator of the 2022 Buffalo shooting, and Ukraine's Azov Brigade showed the U.S. was "allying with neo-Nazis" in order to "use Ukraine to fight a proxy war against Russia".
+Gendron was pictured wearing clothing emblazoned with the neo-Nazi "sonnenrad" symbol, which had previously been used by the Azov Brigade.
+York called the link "tenuous" and wrote that Gendron had previously expressed anti-Ukraine views on Discord and had cited Mintpress News, which York described as pro-Russian, in his manifesto.

 In February 2023, The Bulwark website published an article by Cathy Young in which she accused Maté of sharing a deceptively cut video of an interview by Israel's ex-PM, Naftali Bennett, in which he talked about the breakdown in peace negotiations during the Russian invasion of Ukraine.
 According to Maté, Bennett said that Russia and Ukraine reached a preliminary peace agreement early in the war but the US rejected it.
 According to Young, Bennett said the peace talks stalled after the Bucha massacre.

+In 2022, Maté stated that the US had no evidence of a "Uyghur genocide" and said that Michelle Bachelet, the head of OHCHR, had "failed to find a genocide" during her trip to Xinjiang.
+Writing for Haaretz, Alexander Reid Ross criticized Maté for sharing a report by the Italian Eurasian Mediterranean Research Center that denied there was persecution in Xinjiang.
+According to Ross, the Center is connected to Claudio Mutti, who, he said, has been described as a "Nazi-Maoist" blending neo-fascism with far-left ideologies.

 The Canadian University of Calgary's School of Public Policy published a list of "Russian-influenced" social media accounts, which included Maté.
 According to the Brookings Institution, in 2023, Maté's twitter posts were the 15th most re-tweeted posts by Russian state-backed accounts.